Declan O'Sullivan: Inter-county

 O'Sullivan turned 30 in December 2013 and sat out the entire 2014 national league campaign in order to deal with various injuries.
 He returned to score 2 points in Kerry's narrow Munster final win over Clare but aggravated an already troublesome knee injury.
 O'Sullivan appeared for the 2014 Munster final against Cork with both his knees heavily strapped.
-However he still managed to produce one of the greatest performances of his remarkable career.
-Playing in a more withdrawn "quarterback role" O'Sullivan showed the full range of his playmaking abilities as Kerry ran out 12 winners.
 O'Sullivan started the quarter-final win over Galway but was subsequently benched due to his ongoing knee issues.
-The drawn semi final with Mayo marked the 1st championship game Kerry had started without him since the 2008 munster final.
-His final 3 appearances of the season came from the bench as Kerry claimed their 37th All Ireland title.
-Their victory over Donegal gave O'Sullivan his 5th All Ireland medal and confirmed his status as one of the greatest players in the history of the game.
+The drawn semi-final with Mayo marked the first championship game Kerry had started without him since the 2008 Munster final.
+His final 3 appearances of the season came from the bench as Kerry claimed their 37th All-Ireland title.
 Afterwards manager Eamon Fitzmaurice confirmed O'Sullivan would need surgery on both knees over the winter but expressed confidence that he would return in 2015.

 In November 2014, O'Sullivan announced his retirement due to injury.

-In a released statement he said "“Today, I would like to announce my retirement from inter-county football, It has been an incredibly difficult decision to arrive at but, after a lot of consideration, I feel now is the right time.
-Unfortunately, due to some long-standing injuries, it would be impossible for me to physically compete at the required level in 2015.
-Hopefully, after a long rest and some corrective work on my knees, I will be able to enjoy playing with my club for a number of years to come".